 3. What should I consider when choosing a turntable under $1000?

-When choosing a turntable under $1000, consider factors such as the motor type, cartridge type, platter size and material, tonearm type, speed and pitch control, build quality, brand reputation, and price.
+When choosing a turntable under $1000, consider the motor type, cartridge type, platter size and material, tonearm type, speed, pitch control, build quality, brand reputation, and price.

 4. Should I choose a belt-driven or direct-drive turntable?